cave2006/master3/README.md

 # Master3

-Master3 is the Joomla 3 site template based on UIkit 3
+####Master3 is the Joomla 3 site template based on UIkit 3

+**WARNING!
+Please do not download the master repository - it does not contain the UIkit framework! <br>To install, download a created release!**

 Template version 0.3.0-**beta**